lerlis/Data_processing_tools/README.md

 git clone https://github.com/lerlis/Data_processing_tools.git
 cd fault_data_process
 ```
-To avoid unnecessary trouble, we strongly recommmand you to use the same version of python and related libraries.
+To avoid unnecessary trouble, we strongly recommend you to use the same version of python and related libraries.
 The detailed information about the version is in [Requirements](#4requirements).

 In order to use this toolkit as easy as possible, the dataset structure should be as follows:
 ```